Skip to content

 Day 3 - Balicasag and Virgin Island

 Bohol Travel Guide Tip: The perfect way to explore the other islands of Bohol is via an organized tour.
-Reserve a slot for the Island Hopping Tour for convenience, as it covers the boat transfers, gear, and fees.
+Reserve a slot for the island hopping tour for convenience.

 04:00 am – 06:00 am Wake up, prepare for the tour, have breakfast